metaplex-foundation/developer-hub/src/pages/core/collections.md

 | systemProgram | The System Program account.                        |

 Some of the accounts/args may be abstracted out and/or optional in our sdks for ease of use.
 A full detailed look at the on chain instruction it can be viewed here.
-[Github](https://github.com)
+[Github](https://github.com) <!-- TODO -->

 ### Creating a Collection